 Enclosed Spaces: If you have a disability that makes it very difficult to be in a closed room, you do not have to tell us about your condition.
 However, please be specific about your preferences e.g. “I would like to be in a larger room with the door open.”

 Organizational Difficulties: If organizational difficulties are part of your disability you can ask for help putting your documents together in an order that would assist you.
+If you have difficulty organizing your thoughts we will work with you to provide a reasonable accommodation.

-Please note this list is not exhaustive and reasonable accommodations will be considered individually on a case by case basis.
+Please note this list is not exhaustive and reasonable accommodations will be considered individually on a case-by-case basis.

 OIPRD staff receives ongoing training regarding diversity, inclusion, and accessibility.
 This training includes information about accommodating persons with disabilities, the importance of embracing diversity, as well as inclusive practices, to ensure staff understand requirements under the AODA.